khmarbaise/octopress/source/_posts/2020/03/2020-03-31-performance-stream-concat.md

 ### Parameterized Measurement

-So reduce the likely of being an coincidence or a measuring error I change the code which now takes a parameter and enhanced the number of elements.
+To reduce the likely of stumbling over a coincidence or a measuring error I changed the code which now takes a parameter and enhanced the number of elements.
 I stick with the two solutions (1+2).

 * [The code](https://github.com/khmarbaise/performance-concat/blob/52480c0648a97e89d0e5007db01212baf7c80536/src/main/java/com/soebes/performance/streams/BenchmarkStreamConcat.java)
 * [The detailed measurement result](https://github.com/khmarbaise/performance-concat/blob/52480c0648a97e89d0e5007db01212baf7c80536/docs/result-ii.text)